Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Analysis, simplification, and interpretation of the manifold regression estimator

 \section{Analysis, simplification, and interpretation of the manifold regression estimator}

 In this section we analyze the regression estimator \cref{eq:mdist_min}, demonstrating useful properties, simplifications, and interpretations.
-In \Cref{ss:mdistProperties} we show that the Mahalanobis distance we minimize is affine-invariant and agnostic to the tangent space on which it is defined; moreover, it can be endowed with a {maximum likelihood} interpretation.
+In \Cref{ss:mdistProperties} we show that the Mahalanobis distance we minimize is affine-invariant and independent of the basis used to represent the tangent space in which it is defined; moreover, it can be endowed with a {maximum likelihood} interpretation.
 In \Cref{sec:example_s4} we demonstrate how these properties are useful in practice.
 In \Cref{sec:fixSigmalo} we present a simplification of our estimator wherein $\Sigmalo$ is fixed and find that, in addition to being computationally advantageous, this choice leads to greater analytical tractability.
 In particular, we show in \Cref{sec:mfGeneralGeom} that the fixed-$\Sigmalo$ simplification yields a surprising link to control variates, uniting our work here with many existing multifidelity estimators.
 Proofs of results in this section can be found in \cref{app:proofs}.